Intervention

 Receiving Treatment for an Opiate Addiction That Works

-There are more effective ways to treat an opiate addiction than Suboxone therapy.
-One of the most effective ways to have long-term success with sobriety is to go to an inpatient/intensive outpatient drug rehab facility.
 Suboxone is merely replacing one form of addiction with another drug, which can potentially become addictive to the user.
 Because it’s only treating addiction on the surface level, the risk of relapse is much greater.
 Treating the addiction on a much deeper level takes time and effort, but the results have a greater chance of being sustainable long-term.

 Finding a drug rehab specializing in a holistic, well-rounded treatment approach is proven to provide the longest-lasting results needed to maintain life-long sobriety.
-As such, receiving therapy or counseling in an inpatient/intensive outpatient rehab will help to uncover the reasons why you are addicted to opioids in the first place.
+As such, receiving therapy or counseling in an inpatient or intensive outpatient rehab will help to uncover the reasons why you are addicted to opioids in the first place.
 Understanding your triggers around coping with drugs will give you the awareness and tools to handle the triggers that may pop up daily to avoid relapse traps.

-You can have long-term sobriety without the pain of intense withdrawal symptoms often experienced with opioid detox.
-You deserve lifelong sobriety and not a quick fix that can set you up for future relapse.
 If you or a loved one are seeking drug treatment in Austin, consider Infinite Recovery.
 Our experienced clinical team takes a holistic, hand-tailored approach to our patients, and we are ready to help you start living a life

 Reach out to our friendly admissions coordinators to start living a life full of purpose and fulfillment that sobriety offers.